smallstep/terraform-provider-smallstep/README.md

 ## Usage

-Documentation for using the Smallstep provider can be found [here](https://registry.terraform.io/providers/smallstep/smallstep)
+The Terraform Registry has [Documentation for using the Smallstep provider](https://registry.terraform.io/providers/smallstep/smallstep/latest/docs).

 ## Developing